What to Expect When You’re Expecting Your First Treadmill Desk

 Know Your Treadmill

 - Note that if your keyboard has a built-in num pad you’ll want to center the treadmill in relation to where your hands normally rest on your keyboard.
-You may also want to consider switching to an ergonomic keyboard without a built-in num pad, such as the Matias Ergo Pro, Kinesis Freestyle, Microsoft Sculpt, or GoldTouch.
+You may also want to consider switching to an ergonomic keyboard without a built-in num pad, such as the Microsoft Sculpt, Matias Ergo Pro, Kinesis Freestyle, or GoldTouch.
 Experiment with the best walking position relative to safety, ergonomics, and the ability to access the desk area.

 - Be sure to install your treadmill where it will have good access to a 110-volt, 10-amp grounded circuit.
 Avoid using a ground fault circuit interrupt (GFCI) wall outlet with a treadmill.
 As with any appliance that uses a large motor, the GFCI will trip often.
+(GFCI outlets are typically found near water sources, such as in bathrooms and kitchens.)

 When You Should Use an Under-Treadmill Mat